-Real happiness means a spacious and calm mind.
-It is not just about having fun.
-We should have a grounded mind that isn’t influenced by whether we have a good day or a bad day.
-We need to learn that what we normally consider happiness is not reliable.
-Our normal happiness is rather shallow.
-Rinpoche is not saying don’t go to parties or have any fun.
-But realize that when you don’t have calmness you can’t produce or maintain positive thoughts.
+Real happiness means having a spacious and calm mind.
+Happiness is not just about having fun.
+We become happy when we develop a grounded mind that isn’t influenced by whether we have a good day or a bad day.
+By examining, we can realize that what we normally consider happiness is not reliable.
+When we investigate closely, we come to see that our normal happiness is rather shallow.
+But Rinpoche is not saying “don’t go to parties ” or “don’t have any fun”.
+But simply realize that when you don’t have calmness you can’t produce or maintain positive thoughts.

-We need to develop a basic ground.
+We benefit from developing a basic ground.
 We can refer to this state as peaceful or calm.
-Rinpoche prefers the term “spacious.”
+Rinpoche prefers the term “spacious” or “spaciousness.”

-We have lots of things to worry about.
+Normally, we worry about many different subjects.
 We have work, study, and relationships to worry about.
-So we need to develop a spacious mind.
-This allows us to accommodate whatever is happening.
-Our minds are tight.
-Our vision is narrow.
-Patience and joy disappear and the things we do don’t really make us happy.
-Or they make us happy for a very short time.
+But we can develop an antidote– a spacious mind.
+Space allows us to accommodate whatever is happening.
+Right now, our minds are tight.
+And our vision tends to be narrow.
+When we are tight, then patience and joy disappear.
+And simultaneously, all our activities don’t really make us happy.
+Or bring happiness for a very short time.

 Sometimes if we use the term “meditation” it sounds too heavy.
 It sounds like it involves a lot of work.
-Rinpoche advises us to think of it as “creating space” instead.
+We think, “I have to meditate, or I should meditate”.
+That sounds difficult.
+Rinpoche advises us to think of this process as “creating space” instead.

 Time to Create Some Space!